joeljang/music2video/README.md

 # music2video Overview

-A repo for making a AI-generated music video with Wav2CLIP and VQGAN-CLIP.
+A repo for making a AI-generated music video from any song with Wav2CLIP and VQGAN-CLIP.

 The base code was derived from [VQGAN-CLIP](https://github.com/nerdyrodent/VQGAN-CLIP) The CLIP embedding for audio was derived from [Wav2CLIP](https://github.com/descriptinc/lyrebird-wav2clip)